caktus/tequila-fab/README.rst

 ...................

-Check that the roles required in requirements.yml are all installed and at the right version, and fail if not.
+Check that the roles required in requirements.yml are all installed and at the right version.
+If any are not installed, install them.
+If any are installed from Galaxy but at the wrong version, fail.
+If any are installed locally rather than from Galaxy, fail, unless the dev flag is set (see the `dev` task).

 This gets run automatically before a deploy or bootstrap, so won't often need to be run by itself.::